DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 I expect some basic experience using a debugger in whatever programming environment you may have used previously.

-If not, refer to the section :doc:`errors`.
+If not, refer to the section :doc:`debugging`.

 .. note::